nbren12/personal-website/content/post/loading_netCDFS/index.md

 The plots above show throughput (higher is better).

-We can see that the methods with writing custom loaders (map, generator) are very slow for small file sizes...but competitive for larger size.
-These examples were serial...so the tensorflow native formats (tf_data_save a nd tfrecrod) may become more competitive with proper parallelization.
+We can see that the methods with writing custom loaders (map, generator) are very slow for small file sizes...but competitive for larger sizes.
+These examples were serial...so the TensorFlow native formats (tf_data_save and tfrecord) may become more competitive with proper parallelization.

-The bytes only dataset is a good comparison.
-It is an upper bound on how fast data can be read from a given file...this suggests that the map/generator lose their time converting bytes to tensors rather than reading bytes from disk.
+The bytes-only dataset is a good comparison.
+It is an upper bound on how fast data can be read from a given file...suggesting that the NetCDF-reading approaches (map and generator) lose time converting bytes to tensors rather than reading bytes from disk.
 The serialization overhead is large for small files.

-Clearly preloading a dataset in memory (cache_mem) greatly increases the throughput....but caching on disk is fast too, and only requires one extra line of code.
+Preloading a dataset in memory (cache_mem) greatly increases the throughput....but caching on disk is fast too, and only requires one extra line of code.
 In practice, we have found that using `.cache` can lead to hard-to-debug memory leaks when training certain architectures, so YMMV.

 ## Speed of deserializing a record

-Much of the overhead of opening small netCDFs comes not from loading from disk, but from decoding the loaded bytes.
+Much of the overhead of opening small NetCDFs comes not from loading from disk, but from decoding the loaded bytes.

 Just how slow is this process?
 This code loads the raw bytes from a single 256 kb and times how long it takes to decode into a tensor: